JingWangTW/dark-theme-editor/README.md

             # Do you need to add any external CSS?
 List their URL in an array.
             # If only a few pages need the extra style files, list them in the page metadata.
+            # These URLs will be inserted into <link> tags directly without any check.
             externalCss = []

+            # Like the one above, but this will download a local copy and combine it with
+            # other CSS files into a single file while in production mode.
+            externalCssDownload = []

             # Do you have any script in local?
 List them in an array.
             # They should be placed inside "/assets" dir.